-One of the mysteries of the new coronavirus is that it is deadlier for men than women.
+One of the mysteries of the novel coronavirus is that it is deadlier for men than women.

-As of April 7, 2,232 men had died of COVID-19 in New York City — the epicenter of infections in the U.S. — compared to 1,309 women, according to the city's health department.
+As of April 7, 2,232 men had died of COVID-19 in New York City — back when it was the epicenter of infections in the U.S. — compared to 1,309 women, according to the city's health department.

-When it came to hospitalizations, there were more than 40,000 male patients, compared to about 34,000 female patients.
+Back then, there were more than 40,000 male patients hospitalized, compared to about 34,000 female patients.
 The COVID-19 death rate per 100,000 people in New York City stood at 55 for men and less than 30 for women.

 Men seem to be getting the disease more often and they seem to be having worse outcomes from it, said NBC News medical correspondent Dr. John Torres.

 "It is true that men seem to be suffering more seriously," Torres noted.

 White House coronavirus coordinator Dr. Deborah Birx previously pointed out this “concerning trend” after looking at statistics in Italy, where footage of hospital intensive care units showed bed after bed of older men breathing with the help of ventilators.

 “The mortality in males seems to be twice in every age group of females.
 This should alert all of us to continue our vigilance to protect our Americans that are in nursing homes,” Birx said March 20 during a briefing of the Trump administration's coronavirus task force.